vnijs/radiant/inst/marketing/tools/help/kmeansClustering.md

+> Group data so the resulting segments are homogenous and each segments is different

 The goal of Cluster Analysis is to group respondents (e.g, consumers) into segments based on needs, benefits, and/or behavior.
 The tool tries to achieve this goal by looking for respondents that are similar, putting them together in a cluster or segment, and separating them from other, dissimilar, respondents.
 The researcher will then compare the segments and provide a descriptive label for each (i.e., a name).

 #### Example: Toothpaste